FLIGHT FOR BIRDERS 2019 IDENTIFICATION AND CONSERVATION COURSE IN HERMANUS

 The “Flight for Birders” bird identification and conservation course by Dr Anton Odendal will be presented at Mollergren Park in Hermanus on 9 & 10 February 2019.
 The course is adapted to focus largely on the birds to be found in the region where it is presented and is practically illustrated highlighting the difficult to identify birds of the region.
 The course focuses on basic steps in the identification of birds, places heavy emphasis on where to find the rare and often endemic birds in southern Africa and illustrates how ordinary bird-watchers could become involved in the conservation of birds and their habitats.
 The growth of birding tourism is practically demonstrated with several birdfinder web pages.
 More than 60% of participants are usually from the tourism and conservation industries.

-The costs include the course notes and a certificate endorsed by BirdLife South Africa – roughly 1,600 slides and drawings are used.
+The costs include the course notes and a certificate endorsed by BirdLife South Africa and new participants get a year's free membership of BirdLife Overberg.
+Roughly 1,600 slides and drawings are used.
 In many cases images of similar and potentially confusing species have been combined on the same slide in order to illustrate differences.
 In the vast majority of the slides English and Afrikaans names of species are printed onto the slide.

 # Coffee and tea will be provided.

 DAY 1: Saturday 9 February

 (Kindly note that short breaks will be taken on the hour).

 09h00 to 10h00: Getting the most out of birding – How does one start flying with these beautiful creatures?

 10h15 to 11h45: For the love of one’s garden – Getting to know the birds that one will see most often and planning one’s garden to attract them.

 11h45 to 12h30: The art of deception – celebrating the brood parasites and their hosts.
 (On the tricks that cuckoos, whydahs and honeyguides are up to).